go-gitea/gitea/docs/content/doc/help/seek-help.en-us.md

 1. Your `app.ini` (with any sensitive data scrubbed as necessary).
 2. The Gitea logs, and any other appropriate log files for the situation.
-    * The logs may be outputted to console by default.
+    * The logs are likely to be outputted to console.
 If you need to collect logs from files, you could copy the following config into your `app.ini` (remove all other `[log]` sections), then you can find the `gitea.log` in Gitea's log directory (default: `%(GITEA_WORK_DIR)/log`).
     ```ini